Bloc/jottly-checkpoints/13-Starting-CSS-styling.md

 The last part of this value - "top center no-repeat" - defined the positioning of the image.
 This is considered shorthand CSS, by combining the following properties:

-* background-image
+* `background-image`
-* background-position: values such as top, center, bottom, left and right.
+* `background-position`: values such as top, center, bottom, left and right.
 You can combine a horizontal and a vertical position as shown above.
-* background-repeat: there are four different values you can apply here: repeat -- tiles the image; repeat-y -- repeats vertically; repeat-x -- repeats horizontally; no-repeat -- only shows once.
+* `background-repeat`: there are four different values you can apply here: repeat -- tiles the image; repeat-y -- repeats vertically; repeat-x -- repeats horizontally; no-repeat -- only shows once.

 This could also be written as: